taconaut/UMS-Plugin-AutoDeleteFileAfterPlay/README.md

     moveToRecycleBin=true

 ## Compiling the plugin
-The plugin has a maven dependency onto ums; as it isn't hosted in a maven repository, it has to be installed in the local repository by dowing following:
+The plugin has a maven dependency onto UMS; as it isn't hosted in a maven repository, it has to be installed in the local repository by doing following:

     git clone https://github.com/UniversalMediaServer/UniversalMediaServer.git
     cd UniversalMediaServer